Chisholm Trail Parkway: History

 The Chisholm Trail Parkway was built as a collaboration between NTTA, TxDOT, NCTCOG, the cities of Cleburne, Burleson, and Fort Worth, and the Fort Worth & Western and Union Pacific Railroads.

 About halfway between Fort Worth and Cleburne, a mixed use development is planned to be built along the corridor.
 Chisholm Trail Ranch will feature a movie theater and several restaurants, as well as residential areas.
 As part of the tollway's initial plans, Old Granbury Road was closed permanently on October 7, 2013, where it crosses the toll road and ends at a cul-de-sac.

 The toll road was built in stages from 2008 to early 2014.
 Unlike many toll roads in North Texas, the entire length of the highway opened all at once, although the portion south of FM 1187 is initially a two-lane road.

 The City of Fort Worth Public Art program cooperated with the parkway to add ten monumental glass and stone columnar “Watershed Crossing Markers” in the first eight and a half miles within the Fort Worth city limits, heading north, and twelve "Trinity Water Fowls" murals on the six monuments of the East Clearfork crossing bridge.
 The columns and monument murals, created by public artist Norie Sato, feature mosaics showing wildlife of the Trinity River watershed, utilizing images from local photographers.

 Most of the CTP in Fort Worth north of Interstate 20 had an unusually low speed limit of 50 MPH when it first opened to traffic in 2014.
-The low speed limit was enacted by the city of Fort Worth to minimize the noise levels of passing traffic as the tollway passed through or near older neighborhoods.
+The low speed limit was enacted by the city of Fort Worth to minimize noise from passing traffic as the tollway passed through or near older neighborhoods.
 On September 1, 2016, the speed limit on the tollway between University Drive and Arborlawn Drive was raised from 50 MPH to 60 with the section between Arborlawn and Alta Mesa Boulevard being raised from 60 to 65.

+Further construction

+As of the fall of 2025, Chisholm Trail Parkway is undergoing a major $250 million widening project.
+The North Texas Tollway Authority (NTTA) is actively expanding a 13-mile stretch of the toll road from FM 1187 in Tarrant County to US 67 in Johnson County.
+Construction for the tollway's expansion should be completed by the calendar year 2028.